checkly/docs.checklyhq.com/site/content/learn/headless/generating-pdfs.md

 Note that we need to pass the `path` option to have the PDF file actually saved to disk.

-> ⚠️  This feature is currently only supported in Chromium headless in both Puppeteer and Playwright.
+> ⚠️  This feature is currently only supported in Chromium headless in both Playwright and Puppeteer.

 ## Tweaking the result